UPPMAX/programming_formalisms/docs/project/issues.md

     but use a [list](https://docs.python.org/3/tutorial/datastructures.html)
     of strings if this is not specified yet.

-!!! note "Issue 'R5: check that a bacteria is well-formed'"
+!!! note "Example issue 'R5: check that a bacteria is well-formed'"

     The requirements documentation states: